maxvfischer/DIY-ai-art/README.md

 ### Button

-The button changing the artwork was implemented as a pull-up resistor, following this schema:
+The button changing the artwork was implemented as a pull-up resistor.

-![pull_up_resistor](./tutorial_images/assemble_art_installation/pull-up_resistor.png)

 When the button is "off" (i.e. not pushed), a small current will flow from the positive 3.3v, through the resistor and into the GPIO pin, leading to the GPIO pin being HIGH (1).
 On the other hand, when the button is pushed, the current will flow from the positive 3.3v, through the resistor, via the button and into ground (GND).
 This will lead to the GPIO pin being LOW (0).
-This shift in
-HIGH/LOW on the GPIO pin is used to change the artwork on the screen.
+This shift in HIGH/LOW on the GPIO pin is registered in the code and is used to change the artwork on the screen.
+The schema for the pull-up resistor can be found below.

+![pull_up_resistor](./tutorial_images/assemble_art_installation/pull-up_resistor.png)

 Two cables were measured and soldered to the button.
 The cables were then inserted into the control box via the same cable slot as the One Connect cable.
-Make sure that you have enough cable to reach to the Nvidia Jetson.
+Make sure that you have enough cable to reach to the Nvidia Jetson computer.

 ![assembly_37](./tutorial_images/assemble_art_installation/assembly_37.jpg)